ocelot-inc/ocelotgui/README.md

 # Some people would recommend sudo pacman -S base-devel
 sudo pacman -S binutils make gcc cmake sudo pacman -S mariadb-clients</PRE></P>
+<P>(Package builds on ArchLinux-like systems can also be done with the PKGBUILD file in the ocelotgui github repository.)</P>

 <P>Unpack all the source files by saying:<PRE>
  tar -zxvf ocelotgui_1.6.0.orig.tar.gz